medical-physics-usz/z-rad/README.md

 Mean intensity: -46.88 HU
 ```

 The result is a dictionary of feature names and values; this example prints the ROI's mean CT intensity.
+See the [bundled dataset attribution and license terms](tests/data/README.md) before reusing or redistributing the phantom data.

 </details>